 Leveraging New Digital Channels for Greater Impact

-This year at JumpCon, we’re hosting a panel of speakers to help you learn to leverage new channels, build your audience, and impact the lives of your customers.
-Our very own VP of Content & SEO Gordy Casasco will be moderating.
-Here’s who you’ll be hearing from:
+This year at JumpCon, we’re hosting a panel of speakers to help you learn to leverage new channels, build your audience, and provide value to your customers.
+Director of SEO at Horizon Media, Josef Sperzel, will be moderating.
+Here’s who you’ll be hearing from on the panel:

 Christopher Boon, SVP of Enterprise Solutions at Dstillery, is known for shaking things up.
 He’s been leading the charge at the Artificial Intelligence company for just over two years, and he knows a thing or two about data.
 He’ll be lending his voice to talk about all things AI and how making data-driven decisions is the key to leveraging channels in new ways.